FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 "Cheers" is the place that, according to it's theme song, is where "everybody knows your name".
 "Cheers" debuted in 1982 and was not immediately successful.
 The show was nearly canceled by the struggling NBC network, however the ratings improved until "Cheers" was one of the most watched shows of the 1980s.
 "Cheers" was the first of numerous NBC situation comedies that were broadcast during the "Prime Time" on Thursday night.
 The NBC Thursday night slate of shows that included the "Cheers" spin-off show "Frasier", "Friends" and "Seinfeld" dominated American television ratings during the 1980s and 1990s, adding the marketing phrase "Must See Thursday" to the lexicon.

 The use of the word "cheers" as a common English toast before drinking stemmed from medieval English when a popular greeting between acquaintances was "what chere be with you".
 The phrase was slowly shortened until the late 19th and early 20th Centuries when the phrase became a general salutation for toasting a drink between friends.
-The practice of toasting is more ancient and dates to Ancient Greece when simultaneous drinking between host and guest served to ease the guests fear of poisoning.
+The practice of toasting is more ancient and dates to Ancient Greece when simultaneous drinking between host and guest served to ease the guests' fear of poisoning.

 Answer: Magnum P.I.

 Tom Selleck starred as Thomas Magnum an ex-Navy Seal and Detroit, Michigan native.
 Magnum left the Navy to work as a private investigator.
-Magnum lives in the posh guest house of the super rich, never seen, author Robin Masters.
+Magnum lives in the posh guest house of the super-rich, never-seen, author Robin Masters.
 In exchange for free rent, Magnum provides security for the estate and the occasional investigation for either Mr. Masters or one of his friends.
 Magnum often squabbles with the very English estate manager played by the excellent American actor John Hillerman.
 Famously, Selleck's commitment to the television show prevented him from playing the lead in "Indiana Jones and the Raiders of the Lost Ark" despite being Steven Spielberg's first choice for the role.

 Contrary to popular belief, the designation of a gun or bullet as a "magnum" is not necessarily evidence that the device is larger or more powerful than other weapons.
 The term is not an official designation and is more of a marketing term.
 The modern association of the .44 Magnum revolver with superior gunpower stems in large part from Clint Eastwood and the 1971 film "Dirty Harry".
-In the movie, Eastwood draws his .44 Magnum (actually a .44 Smith & Wesson Model 29) and intimidates a criminal by saying, "but being this is a .44 Magnum, the most powerful handgun in the world and would blow you head clean off, you've gotta ask yourself one question: "Do I feel lucky?"
+In the movie, Eastwood draws his .44 Magnum (actually a .44 Smith & Wesson Model 29) and intimidates a criminal by saying, "but being this is a .44 Magnum, the most powerful handgun in the world and would blow your head clean off, you've gotta ask yourself one question: "Do I feel lucky?"
 Well, do ya, punk?"

 5. Follow me here as this gets complicated.
 This show was on the BBC2 from 1988-1999 then it moved to Dave (UK network not a person) for a revival and new episodes in 2009.
-What is the name of this quirky show with the quirky history?
+What is the name of this quirky show with a quirky history?

 Answer: Red Dwarf